 Naperville Children's Dentist - Preparing for Your Child's Dental Visit

 It is important to introduce children to proper oral hygiene at a young age; developing healthy habits early is a crucial part of preventing future oral health issues.
 The American Academy of Pediatric Dentistry recommends children visit the dentist when they have a total of eight teeth, usually around age one.
-By visiting Just for Kids Pediatric Dentistry and our Naperville children's dentists, Dr. Eryn and Dr. Shuran, at an early age, we are able to help establish healthy home care habits and prevention methods.
+By visiting Just for Kids Pediatric Dentistry and our Naperville children's dentists, Dr. Eryn, Dr. Maribel and Dr. Steph, at an early age, we are able to help establish healthy home care habits and prevention methods.

 As a parent, there are a few steps you can take to make your child's first visit to the dentist enjoyable and positive.
 Children should always be informed of the visit; if you try to coax your child into visiting the dentist or offer a reward for good behavior during the dental visit, they may associate the dentist with something unpleasant.
 You want to let your child know that the dentist and staff will explain all procedures and answer any questions.

 It is best to refrain from using words around your child that might cause unnecessary fear, such as needle, pull, drill, or hurt.
 Our Naperville children's dentists and staff make a practice of using words that convey the same message, but are pleasant and non-frightening to a child.

 Brushing and flossing techniques, healthy snacks, sealants, and fluoride recommendations are just some of the topics discussed during your child's initial cleaning and exam appointment.

 What to Expect During Your Child's First Dental Visit

 Your child will be seen on time; the only time your appointment would be delayed is in the case of an emergency.